dibalikpohon/imcurses/README.md

 What it can do:
 1. 1v1 chat
-2. Join/host a group chat
-3. Send attachments (future release)
+2. Send attachments (future release)
-4. Allow replying (future release)
+3. Allow replying (future release)

 ## Commands:
 `[ESC]` -- exit chat mode (to normal mode)